Nokocchi/zoo-builder-game/README.md

 # Known bugs
 - Hotbar selection keeps disappearing, like when changing scroll direction or hiding minimap
-- Have item in hotbar slot 5, and rest of inventory is empty.
-Pick up a new item of different type.
-The new item should go to slot 0 and leave the item in slot 5, but instead it moves both items to slot 0 and 1.
-Respect current indices!
 - Held item, Q until stack is empty - held item doesn't disappear from UI
 - Two items in inventory, hold second item and Q until stack is empty.
 First item now disappears from inventory